NriqueIsCoding/Ruby_Authentication_Devise_Project/README.md

 # Ruby_Authentication_Devise_Project

-Ruby on Rails that used Devise for authentication
+Ruby on Rails that uses Devise Gem for authentication